Hiking in Montenegro: 11 Best Hikes For Different Seasons

 What to know: The town of Stoliv is divided into two parts – Gornji (Upper) and Donji (Lower) Stoliv.
 About 350 people live near the sea coast in Donja Stoliv where there is a decent number of restaurants, a post office, and a few guest houses for tourists.

-But after half an hour of walking up the hill, you can get from Donji Stoliv into a completely “different world” of Gornji Stoliv, the world of the recent past which will never return.
+But after half an hour of walking up the hill, you can get from Donji Stoliv into a completely “different world” of Gornji Stoliv, the world of the recent past that will never return.
 This abandoned settlement is 8 km away from Kotor and Tivat.

 If half a century ago, 64 people lived in Gornji (Upper) Stoliv, in our time, there is only 1 house.
 The reason for this was the catastrophic earthquake of 1979, the Yugoslav war with the economic crisis, and the development of tourism in the 21st century.
 Besides this house, there is also a church of St. Anne with a beautiful panoramic platform next to it, an abandoned grocery store, olive oil mills and bakeries.